clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 This guide explains how a website chatbot works at a conceptual level.

-It is intended for readers who are not deeply technical but want a clear mental model of the moving parts involved and why design choices matter.
+It is intended for readers who are not deeply technical and want a clear mental model of the moving parts involved and why design choices matter.

 ---

 ## Purpose of This Guide

-This guide describes the anatomy of a **site-integrated (“local”) website chatbot**.
+This guide describes the anatomy of a **site-integrated website chatbot**.

 In this model:
 - chatbot logic runs as part of the website application,
-- the site controls prompts, content, limits, and behaviour,
+- the site defines prompts, content, limits, and behaviour,
 - and an external AI model is used as a text-generation tool.

 This guide does **not** cover:
 - SaaS-hosted chatbot platforms,
 - third-party widgets with opaque behaviour,
-- or fully managed chatbot services where site owners have limited control.
+- or fully managed chatbot services where site owners have limited visibility or influence.

-Those approaches are valid in many situations, but they follow a different architecture and set of trade-offs.
+Those approaches are valid in many situations, and they follow a different architecture and operating model.

 ---